The-AVR/AVR-2022/content/en/3d-printing-project/senior-design-project/_index.md

 weight: 2
 ---

-When the Bell VRC team decided to divide the 2021 competition into Phase 1 and Phase 2, it became clear that it would impact the seniors who graduate after Phase 1 and miss the excitement of Phase 2.
+When the Bell AVR team decided to divide the 2021 competition into Phase 1 and Phase 2, it became clear that it would impact the seniors who graduate after Phase 1 and miss the excitement of Phase 2.
 The senior design project was created to highlight the seniors'